 Through the web, mobile devices, mainstream broadcast media - and now Six Second Reviews - Russ (a.k.a.
 "The Movie Man") reaches millions of moviegoers each week.
-His unique take on movie reviews can be seen and heard on CNN, Headline News, ABC-TV, The CBS Early Show, The CW, MSNBC, and hundreds of top radio stations nationwide from Z-100 FM in New York, to The Loop in Chicago, to WGN in Los Angeles.
+His unique take on movie reviews can be seen and heard on CNN, Headline News, ABC-TV, The CBS Early Show, The CW, MSNBC, and hundreds of top radio stations nationwide from Z-100 FM in New York, to WGN in Chicago, to K-EARTH in Los Angeles.

 Russ has appeared on dozens of national talk and entertainment shows such as Late Show with David Letterman, The Oprah Winfrey Show, The Ellen DeGeneres Show, The Howard Stern Show, The Simpsons, Family Guy, Saturday Night Live, The King of Queens, Late Night with Conan O'Brien, the Academy Awards, VH1's I Love the 90s, The MTV Movie Awards, Entertainment Tonight, Access Hollywood, Extra and many others - and, as you probably remember, was even the subject of a classic Seinfeld episode.
 He has also been profiled in the pages of Time Magazine, People, Entertainment Weekly, Life, Vanity Fair, Forbes, Entrepreneur, The New York Times, The Los Angeles Times and many more.
 His inimitable "Hellooo and welcome to Moviefone!" greeting has been affectionately parodied in movies and on hundreds of other programs.